mherrmann/helium/README.md

 ![Helium Demo](demo.gif)

 [Selenium's Python bindings](https://selenium-python.readthedocs.io/)
 are great for web automation.
-But they are also unnecessarily difficult to use:
+But they are too difficult to use:

  * Selenium requires you to use HTML IDs, XPaths and CSS selectors to identify web elements.
 These are hard to read and break easily when the web site